AERodgers/plugin_getTimeAndF0Data/README.md

 4. **Check pitch contour**

     Offers the option to check the pitch contour and correct any pitch halving or doubling errors.

+5. **Correct undefined F0**

+    Offers the option to manually input the F0 value where automatic pitch detection has failed.
+    NOTE: this assumes that the original point was selected because it had real F0 value.

 ## Notes
 1. The pitch contour is interpolated to mitigate against undefined F0 values.
 If there are (for any reason) still undefined time points, a warning appears in the Info window.